TheUndisput3d/flask-ml-project/README.md

-# Flask Course - Project
+# implementing ml project using flask